ACEsuit/ACEpotentials.jl/docs/src/gettingstarted/saving-and-loading.md

 ACEpotentials v0.6.3
 ACEfit v0.1.4

-If you have problems with using this potential, pin your installation to above versions.
+If you have problems using this potential, pin your installation to above versions.
 ```

 If you have problems with the potential, you can use the given version numbers to build an installation that should have the potential working.